FRS 102 Practical Expedients and How to Manage Them

 There are also a series of practical expedients to be selected at initial adoption.

-Also, if the lessee elects the practical expedient to exclude balance sheet impact of short-term leases, it shall apply short-term classification to leases with less than 12 months remaining as of the adoption date.
+If the lessee elects the practical expedient to exclude balance sheet impact of short-term leases, it shall apply short-term classification to leases with less than 12 months remaining as of the adoption date.

 Whether a business opts in or out of the practical expedient available for lease accounting compliance, choosing a proven lease accounting solution allows you to manage leases in the manner that best suits company practices and processes.